 Discovered (Aug 3, 1885) by Lewis Swift (and later listed as NGC 6189)

-A 13th-magnitude spiral galaxy (type SBc) in Draco (RA 16 31 40.7, Dec +59 37 36)
+A 13th-magnitude spiral galaxy (type SBc?) in Draco (RA 16 31 40.7, Dec +59 37 36)

 NGC 6192 (= OCL 988)

-Discovered (May 13, 1826) by James Dunlop (483)
+Discovered (May 13, 1826) by James Dunlop

 A 9th-magnitude open cluster (type I2p) in Scorpius (RA 16 40 20.8, Dec -43 21 55)

-Discovered (May 14, 1826) by James Dunlop (413)
+Discovered (May 14, 1826) by James Dunlop

 A 5th-magnitude open cluster (type II3p) in Ara (RA 16 41 20.3, Dec -48 45 48)

-An OB1 association (a group of extremely young stars, at most a few million years old, which therefore includes some extremely hot, bright stars) that is heating and lighting up the gas and dust surrounding it, especially the emission and reflection nebula to the west (right, in the images below) of it listed as NGC 6188.
+Physical Information: NGC 6193 is an OB1 association (a group of extremely young stars, at most a few million years old, which therefore includes some extremely hot, bright stars) that is heating and lighting up the gas and dust surrounding it, especially the emission and reflection nebula to the west (to the right in the images below) which is listed as NGC 6188.
 Most of the radiation heating, sculpting, and compressing the nearby clouds of gas and dust comes from the bright object near the center of the cluster, which is actually a binary star consisting of two extremely massive, extremely bright O-type stars.
 The cluster and nebula lie about 4000 light years away, so the 12 arcmin image below covers a region about 14 light years across, and the 30 arcmin image covers a region about 35 light years across.
 As can be seen in the wide-field views of NGC 6193 and 6188, most of the clouds of gas and dust in the region are relatively cool and dark.
-The region being fiercely heated and sculpted by the radiation from the nearby cluster of stars is also referred to as RCW 108. |
+The region being fiercely heated and sculpted by the radiation from the nearby cluster of stars is also referred to as RCW 108.

 NGC 6194 (= PGC 58598)